mainkoon81/Study-V004-Statistical-Model-Collection-IV/README.md

 # 00. Hierarchical Model
 We have assumed that all the observations were independent so far, but there is often a natural grouping to our data points which leads us to believe that some observation pairs should be more similar to each other than to others.
-For example, let's say a company plan to sample 150 test products for quality check, but they do 30 from your location and then 30 from 4 other factory locations(30 from each of 5 locations).
+For example, let's say a company plan to sample 150 test products for quality check, but they do 30 from your location and then 30 from 4 other factory locations(collecting 30 from each of 5 locations).
 We might expect a product from your location to be more similar to another product from your batch than to a product from another locations' batch.
 And we might be able to account for the likely differences between products in our Poisson model by making it a hierarchical model.
 That is, your lambda is not only estimated directly from your 30 products, but also indirectly from the other 120 products leveraging this hierarchical structure.
 Being able to account for relationships in the data while estimating everything with the single model is a primary advantage of using hierarchical models.
 And most Bayesian Models are hierarchical.
 <img src="https://user-images.githubusercontent.com/31917400/48874302-7ff9af00-edea-11e8-835e-ff0b7ff2f098.jpg" />

 From the above, we have 5 different factory locations(l1, l2, ...l5), and 150 samples from each location.
 This looks like a one way ANOVA model. **What make this a hierarchical model is that** instead of placing an independent prior for each of the Poisson λ parameters, we're going to assume that they(λ) come from a common distribution(here `GA(α, β)`) with hyper parameters - α, β - that need to be estimated as well.
 That means each α and β also has its own prior distribution - `P(α)`, `P(β)`.